-- 1.Indicative POEs: provide guidance to better forces or weakness compared to a particular building performance.
-2.Investigative POEs: more specific than the first one, in this assessment criteria and objective are explained in - 2.Investigative POEs: more specific than the first one, in this assessment criteria and objective are explained in the functional program of the structure. - 3.
-Diagnostics POEs: the most recent (1988), it correlates the physic data with environmental data and user's perceptions, its objective is to define new fields into spatial building performance.
+Indicative POEs: provide guidance to better forces or weakness compared to a particular building performance.
+Investigative POEs: more specific than the first one, in this assessment criteria and objective are explained in the functional program of the structure.

+3.Diagnostics POEs: the most recent (1988), it correlates the physic data with environmental data and user's perceptions, its objective is to define new fields into spatial building performance.